 It's been successful.

-Please subscribe on Rumble, Rumble.com slash Owen and follow and retweet and help me get the numbers up on Twitter.
+Please subscribe on Rumble, rumble.com slash Owen and follow and retweet and help me get the numbers up on Twitter.

-As I've said, and I'll just reiterate basically what we're doing here is what I'm calling a two-month pilot.
+As I've said, and I'll just reiterate, basically what we're doing here is what I'm calling a two-month pilot.

 We're already on episode seven.

-Um, but it's basically a two-month pilot, and then once we're through February, pretty much everything is gonna be uniform then, and you're gonna know what to expect.
+And then once we're through February, pretty much everything is going to be uniform then.

-I'm gonna know what to expect, and I'm gonna have all the things worked out and fluid, so there's never any hookups.
+And I'm going to have all the things worked out and fluid.

 But really, we're kind of getting there already with just a couple other things we are working on.

-So uh glad y'all tuned in tonight.
+So glad y'all tuned in tonight.

 Can't tell you how much I love and appreciate you tuning in, being a part of the show, calling in, having a smile, having a laugh with me here on this Monday night.